PowerKuy/Growlauncher-Documentation/API docs.md

 ## applyHook
 `applyHook(bool no_return)` 0 - 1 param

-Applies all defined hook functions inside a script.
+Applies all defined hook functions in the current script.

 Example:
 ```lua